jacktan1/Options-Project/README.md

 # Options Project

 ## Description
-We aim to design and evaluate the performance of various option pricing models.
+Aim to design and evaluate the performance of various option pricing models.
 [Alpha Vantage](https://www.alphavantage.co) and [Questrade API](https://www.questrade.com/api) are used to retrieve historical and current stock prices (respectively).
 Latter also scrapes for real-time option spreads.
 [Discount Option Data](https://discountoptiondata.com) is used to obtain historical option spreads.
 [FRED](https://fred.stlouisfed.org/categories/115) is responsible for treasury yields.

-No API keys stored inside repo files.
+User needs to generate their own API keys.

 ## Overview